04 Apr

 Unlimited Liability

 If you start as a sole trader, it will be regarded as a single entity.
 As a result, you are exposed to unlimited responsibility for your firm.
-A limited liability firm and its owner, on the other hand, are seen as two separate individuals. but as the sole trader and their business are considered one and the same, the owner will be liable for any debts or legal actions the company may incur.
+A limited liability firm and its owner, on the other hand, are seen as two separate individuals.
+But as the sole trader and their business are considered one and the same, the owner will be liable for any debts or legal actions the company may incur.

 More Difficult To Raise Finance